Reading time: 4 minutes

 The benefits

-A Low Income Health Care Card provides the same benefits as a Commonwealth Seniors Health Card, namely:
+A Low Income Health Care Card provides similar benefits to a Commonwealth Seniors Health Card, namely:

 - Bulk-billed doctor visits (at the discretion of your chosen doctor)

 - A larger Medicare refund on medical costs on any out-of-hospital costs when you reach the Medicare Safety Net.
-The Medicare Safety Net Threshold for concession card holders is currently $680.70 and if you exceed that amount in out-of-pocket hospital costs you’ll be refunded 80%.
+The Medicare Safety Net Threshold for concession card holders is $770.30 in 2023 (updated in January each year).
+If you exceed that amount in out-of-pocket hospital costs, you’ll be refunded 80% of out-of-pocket costs.

-The only difference between the Commonwealth Seniors Health Card and the Low Income Health Card are the eligibility requirements to obtain each one.
+The main difference between the Commonwealth Seniors Health Card and the Low Income Health Card is the eligibility requirements.

 How to apply

-You must apply to the Department of Human Services for a Low Income Health Care Card.
+You must apply to Services Australia for a Low Income Health Care Card.
 Once issued, it’s valid for one year.

 Other concession cards